MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/packages/public/index.md

 func (pca Client) AcquireTokenInteractive(ctx context.Context, scopes []string, opts ...AcquireInteractiveOption) (AuthResult, error)
 ```

-AcquireTokenInteractive acquires a security token from the authority using the default web browser to select the account. https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-authentication-flows#interactive-and-non-interactive-authentication
+AcquireTokenInteractive acquires a security token from the authority using the default web browser to select the account.
+See [documentation on interactive and non-interactive flows](/azure/active-directory/develop/msal-authentication-flows#interactive-and-non-interactive-authentication).

 Options: \[WithDomainHint\], \[WithLoginHint\], \[WithRedirectURI\], \[WithTenantID\]